 There should be a staged response to poor behaviour.
 If children misbehave this will be dealt with firstly by the teacher (or at lunch time, a supervisor) and may, depending on circumstances be referred to another teacher or to the deputy before being referred to the head teacher.
 If behaviour does not improve, consultation with parents would be the next step.
 Restorative practice is used whenever appropriate to focus children on the effects of their behaviour on others.
-If these measures are not effective there is the sanction of exclusion in cases of persistent or serious misconduct, or if the behaviour is happening at lunch time, parents may be asked to have children at home for lunch.
+If these measures are not effective there is the sanction of suspension in cases of persistent or serious misconduct, or if the behaviour is happening at lunch time, parents will have to take them home for lunch and this will count as a suspension and go on their record.